Measuring the frequency dynamics of financial connectedness and systemic risk: Conclusion

 \section{Conclusion}

 In this work, we contribute to the understanding of connectedness between economic variables by proposing to measure its frequency dynamics.
 Based on the spectral representations of variance decompositions and connectedness measures, we provide a general framework for disentangling the sources of connectedness between economic variables.
-Because shocks to economic activity have an impact on variables at different frequencies with different strength, we view the frequency domain as a natural place for measuring the connectedness between economic variables.
+Because shocks to economic activity have an impact on variables at different frequencies with different strengths, we view the frequency domain as a natural place for measuring the connectedness between economic variables.

-As noted by \cite{diebold2009,diebold2012better} and, later, by \cite{diebold2011network}, variance decompositions from approximating models are a convenient framework for empirical measurement of connectedness. \citeauthor{diebold2011network} define the measures based on assessing shares of forecast error variation in one variable due to a shock arising in another variable in the system.
-Focusing on the frequency responses of shocks instead, we are interested in the portion of the spectrum as the counterpart of variance at a given frequency band that is attributed to shocks in another variable.
-Moreover, we elaborate on the role of the correlation of the residuals in the magnitude and spectral shape of the connectedness.
+As noted by \cite{diebold2009,diebold2012better,diebold2011network}, variance decompositions from approximating models are a convenient framework for empirical measurement of connectedness.
+A natural measure can be defined based on assessing shares of future uncertainty in one variable due to a shock arising in another variable in the system.
+Focusing on the frequency responses to shocks instead, we are interested in assessing shares of uncertainty in one variable due to shocks with different persistence levels.
+Moreover, we elaborate on the role of the correlation of the residuals in the magnitude of the connectedness.